 How does Ozonation water treatment work?

+A wastewater treatment process typically includes several stages, including pretreatment, primary treatment, secondary treatment, tertiary treatment, and disinfection.
+Wastewater treatment aims to remove pollutants and contaminants from water so that they can be safely released into the environment.
 The industry uses bio and mechanical filtration for the bulk reduction of BOD/COD.
 By the filtration method, BOD/COD is reduced from 115,000 mg/L to 50-100 mg/L. Bio and mechanical filtration are becoming very expensive when it comes to reducing BOD/COD to a lower level.
 That is where hundreds of Water Treatment Plants (WTP) use ozonation.
-Ozone can be used as the final step in the wastewater treatment process because it is very effective as a water polisher.
-For instance, ozonation economically reduces BOD/COD to safe levels before discharge into the receiving body of water.
-Aside from reducing the processing costs, ozone systems will also help eliminate the penalties associated with contaminated water disposal.
+Ozone can be used as the final step in the wastewater process because it is very effective as a water polisher.
+For instance, ozonation economically reduces BOD/COD to safe levels before discharge into the receiving water (Check this article to lear how to sizing an ozono generator).
+Aside from decreased processing costs, ozone systems will also help eliminate the penalties associated with contaminated water disposal.
 Further benefits include the implementation of a clean, environmentally friendly technology, increasing oxygen demand, and an improvement in aesthetic characteristics due to a reduction in turbidity.

 Why ozonation is important?